RillingDev/rilling.dev/source/contact/index.md

 title: Contact
 date: 2021-07-23
 updated: 2021-07-23
-description: "Contact information for Felix Rilling."
+description: "Contact information to get in touch with me."
 ---

 Email address: _contact at rilling dot dev_